tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"Original high-availability cloud-database-service cluster adds one or more read-only instances.", "name":"Read-only Instance is online",
+		"introduce":"Original high-availability cloud-database-service cluster adds one or more read-only instances.", "name":"Read-only Instance Is Online",
 		"description":"On the basis of the original high-availability cluster, users can realize the scenes and requirements of reading-writing separation through creating one or more read-only instances regarding the current cloud database service and through executing the read request by read-only instance.", "id":12
 	},
 	{
 		"introduce":"Add the feature of manual backup.
-It perfects user’s experience", "name":"Manual Backup is online",
+It perfects user’s experience", "name":"Manual Backup Is Online",
 		"description":"Manual backup feature is added on the basis of the original backup.
 Users can perform manual backup operations at the appropriate time nodes as requirements to facilitate the data protection before sensitive operations.", "id":13
 	},
 	{
 		"introduce":"JD Cloud’s cloud database is officially opened to the public.
-It can be selected by the users in South China, East China and North China.", "name":"Cloud Database is officially online",
+It can be selected by the users in South China, East China and North China.", "name":"Cloud Database Is Officially Online",
 		"description":"Cloud database is the stable and reliable relational database cloud service provided by JD Cloud.
 Compared with traditional database, it is easy to deploy, manage and expand.
 It supports master-slave hot standby architecture by default and provides complete solutions, such as data backup, fault recovery and monitoring, etc., which can completely solve the troubles of database’s operation and maintenance.", "id":14
 	},
 	{
-		"introduce":"The release of the beta version enables the console to manage and operate the resources and supports pay by configuration.", "name":"Primary-secondary version is released",
+		"introduce":"The release of the beta version enables the console to manage and operate the resources and supports pay by configuration.", "name":"Primary-secondary Version Is Released",
 		"description":"The release of the beta version enables the console to manage and operate the resources and supports pay by configuration.", "id":15
 	},
 	{
-		"introduce":"It can adjust the memory of the master-slave resource", "name":"Console adds the master-slave version’s feature of changing configuration", "description":"It can adjust the memory of the master-slave resource", "id":16
+		"introduce":"It can adjust the memory of the master-slave resource", "name":"Console Adds The Master-slave Version’s Feature of Changing Configuration", "description":"It can adjust the memory of the master-slave resource", "id":16
 	},
 	{
-		"introduce":"It can sell the resources in monthly package mode\t", "name":"Support the billing type of monthly package", "description":"It can sell the resources in monthly package mode\t", "id":17
+		"introduce":"It can sell the resources in monthly package mode\t", "name":"Support The Billing Type of Monthly Package", "description":"It can sell the resources in monthly package mode\t", "id":17
 	},
 	{
-		"introduce":"Monitor resource memory, traffic, QPS, hit ratio, etc.", "name":"Resource Monitoring is online",
+		"introduce":"Monitor resource memory, traffic, QPS, hit ratio, etc.", "name":"Resource Monitoring Is Online",
 		"description":"Monitor resource memory, traffic, QPS, hit ratio, etc.", "id":18
 	},
 	{
-		"introduce":"The users can customize passwords to use resources", "name":"Support the User-defined Passwords",
+		"introduce":"The users can customize passwords to use resources", "name":"Support The User-defined Passwords",
 		"description":"The users can customize passwords to use resources", "id":19
 	},
 	{
-		"introduce":"Resolve single-threaded bottlenecks and easily address Redis' high-capacity or high-performance business needs", "name":"Cluster Version is released",
+		"introduce":"Resolve single-threaded bottlenecks and easily address Redis' high-capacity or high-performance business needs", "name":"Cluster Version Is Released",
 		"description":"Resolve single-threaded bottlenecks and easily address Redis' high-capacity or high-performance business needs", "id":20
 	},
 	{
-		"introduce":"It can adjust the memory of the cluster resources", "name":"Console adds the cluster version’s feature of changing configuration", "description":"It can adjust the memory of the cluster resources", "id":21
+		"introduce":"It can adjust the memory of the cluster resources", "name":"Console Adds The Cluster Version’s Feature of Changing Configuration", "description":"It can adjust the memory of the cluster resources", "id":21
 	},